Glossary

 Consumer Behavior

 Overspending, impulse buying, and excessive reliance on credit can lead to debt accumulation.
-The average American household now owes more than $5,000 in medical debt, highlighting the impact of consumer behavior on debt levels.
+The average American household now owes more than $5,000, highlighting the impact of consumer behavior on debt levels.

 Impact on Personal Finances

-Bad debt can damage credit scores, making it difficult to obtain future credit.
-High-interest rates on unpaid balances can lead to a cycle of debt, causing significant financial stress.
+It can damage credit scores, making it difficult to obtain future credit.
+High-interest rates on unpaid balances can lead to a debt cycle, causing significant financial stress.

 Impact on Businesses

-For businesses, bad debt affects cash flow, leading to operational challenges.
+For businesses, it affects cash flow, leading to operational challenges.
 In 2022, the average bad debt to sales ratio for Fortune 1000 companies was 0.16%, with some companies reporting up to 1.10%, indicating a substantial financial burden.

 Wider Economic Implications

-High levels of bad debt can lead to increased financial instability, affecting the broader economy.
+High levels can lead to increased financial instability, affecting the broader economy.
 For example, China’s financial sector faces increasing challenges in managing its $470 billion bad debt problem, exacerbated by a cooling property market and slowing economic growth.

 Establishing a Solid Budget